Pseudo balancing in the recording studio

-In the world of recording, there's so much more to learn, and more mistakes to make, than we may ever understand!
+In the world of recording, there's so much more to learn, and even more mistakes to make.

 Recently I was consulting on a recording studio install, and in the midst of planning the cable situation the question came up: “What’s the actual difference between unbalanced and pseudo-balanced audio?”

-For producers and home studio owners that are embarking on an install, my knee jerk reaction is to recommend the Yamaha Sound Reinforcement Handbook as it’s our closest analog to an audio bible.
-But as times change, audio becomes people’s nocturnal side hustle and so I thought I would take us back to audio school without burying us in dense electronics theory.
+For producers and home studio owners embarking on an install, my knee-jerk reaction is to recommend the Yamaha Sound Reinforcement Handbook – a classic audio reference that has been an industry staple since 1988.
+As times change and audio becomes people’s nocturnal side hustle, I thought I would take us back to audio school without burying us in dense electronics theory.

 Read all the latest features, columns and more here.